JamesWoolfenden/terraform-aws-cloudfront-compound/README.md

 ## ToDO

-This modules needs merging with the general cloudfront-s3 one i have, adding in route53 and ssl from ACM.
+This module needs merging with the general cloudfront-s3 one I have, adding in route53 and ssl from ACM.
 It also needs modifiying to support different origins - e.g. api gateway.
+Ill get around to it...

 ## Usage